supritsinghlab/numerical_methods_2023/Assignments/Assignment1.md

 8. Use the command **rm file{1..5}\_new.txt** to delete the files with new names

 This exercise shows how to create multiple files with similar naming pattern using **touch** command and **{}**, then it uses a **for loop** with **mv** command to rename them in serial order, where the **for** loop iterates through a range of numbers, and the **mv** command renames the files with a new prefix at each iteration.
 This is a powerful command to rename a bunch of files in a directory by providing a simple numbering or iterating through a pattern that you want to use for your files.

+Q7.
+Write a Julia Snippet which includes a user defined function, call it "initial_data.jl" to define a function on a domain $$x\in[-10,10]$$ and generates a plot of the same.

+Q8.
+Write a Julia Snippet which takes the function defined in the "initial_data.jl" and integrates it on the domain $$x\in[-10,10]$$.

+Q9.
+Write a Julia Snippet to generate a table giving co-efficients of the second derivative expansion in terms of the discretized function elements.